Back to Articles

 Use the AI to generate an outline or to proofread your draft.
 Ask it: "Does my argument about the French Revolution make sense?" rather than "Write me an essay on the French Revolution."

-Final Recommendation: Which AI Homework Helper Should Students Choose in 2026?
+Which AI Homework Helper Should You Actually Use?

 If you want to survive high school or college this year, you need an AI assistant.
 The workload isn't getting lighter, and the material is getting more complex.